How Nikkei manages cookies on its scoutAsia websites

 As we’ve explained above, cookies help you to get the most out of our websites.

-Please remember that if you do choose to disable cookies, you will find that many sections of our website do not work properly and you will be unable to login to registered services which require essential cookies.
+Please remember that if you do choose to refuse or disable cookies, you will find that many sections of our website do not work properly and you will be unable to login to registered services which require essential cookies.

 Do we track whether users open our emails?